AnicetNgrt/jiro-nn/examples/housing/cr.typ

     fn run(self, model: &Model, data: &DataTable) -> (DataTable, ModelEvaluation) {
         // Running each fold in parallel requires Rust's compiler to satisfy
         // rigorous requirements
-        // Which is why we create Mutexes (shared mutability accross threads) and
+        // Which is why we create Mutexes (shared mutability across threads) and
-        // Arcs (shared variable lifetime garantees accross threads). let validation_preds = Arc::new(Mutex::new(DataTable::new_empty()));
+        // Arcs (shared variable lifetime guarantees across threads). let validation_preds = Arc::new(Mutex::new(DataTable::new_empty()));
         let model_eval = Arc::new(Mutex::new(ModelEvaluation::new_empty()));
         let reporter = Arc::new(Mutex::new(self.real_time_reporter));